Wonderfall/dockerfiles/nextcloud/README.md

   ),
 ```

-#### About the database
+#### Database
-You have to use an external database container, it is thus allowing better security and less complexity.
+You have to use an external database container.
 I suggest you to use MariaDB, which is a reliable database server.
-For instance, you can use the official `mariadb` image available as an automated build that you can find on Docker Hub.
-Since sqlite is supected by nextcloud to cause some troubles with sync clients, sqlite databases are not suported.
+For example, you can use the official `mariadb` image available as an automated build that you can find on Docker Hub.
+Since sqlite is supected by Nextcloud to cause some troubles with sync clients, sqlite databases are not suported as they shouldn't be used.

-#### Once runned!
+#### Setup
-Go to your nextcloud instance, change `/nextcloud/data` to `/data` (recommended), and fill in all the fields to configure your database.
-Don't forget to type a strong password.
-You should also avoid to name your admin account "admin".
+Go to your fresh Nextcloud instance, change `/nextcloud/data` to `/data` (recommended), and fill in all the fields to configure your database.
+Don't forget to provide with a strong password.
+You should choose another name for the administration account (not 'admin' which is the default one).

 #### Configure
-When you mount `/config`, you don't really mount `/nextcloud/nextcloud/config`. `/config` should contain `config.php`, although this is not the one actually used by nextcloud.
-However, each time you restart the container, `/config/config.php` overwrites `/nextcloud/config/config.php`.
-Before that, `/nextcloud/config/config.php` is copied as `/nextcloud/config.php.bkp`, so you can easily revert changes.
+`/config` should contain `config.php`, though this is not the file actually used by Nextcloud.
+Each time you restart the container, `/config/config.php` overwrites `/nextcloud/config/config.php`.
+Before that, `/nextcloud/config/config.php` is copied as `/nextcloud/config/config.php.bkp`, so you can easily revert changes.

-Now, nextcloud should be 100% functionnal.
-APCu can be enabled if you set it correctly in the config.php file (see further). **system cron is already active**. **You should switch** from `AJAX cron` to `cron` (system cron) in the admin pannel.
+In the admin pannel, you should switch from `AJAX cron` to `cron` (system cron).
 By the way, **I highly recommend encryption**!
-My buid is fully-compatible with the encryption module.

-*config.php parameters can be found [here](https://doc.nextcloud.org/server/9.0/admin_manual/configuration_server/config_sample_php_parameters.html) and [there](https://doc.nextcloud.org/server/9.0/admin_manual/installation/apps_management_installation.html)* This is espacially useful when you're using a reverse proxy, and/or if you'd like to keep your 3rd-party plugins across updates (you should use the /apps volume to do that). **READ THE DOCUMENTATION.**

-#### How do I update?
-Just pull the newer image, and recreate the container.
-As you may know, backups are highly recommended (don't fear that, Docker just makes things a lot easier!), and even if it's boring, do it, do it, do it!
-The version directive in your `/config/config.php` is automatically updated with the one eventually generated by nextcloud after an upgrade.

-#### Enable APCU
+Why not?

-Add this line to your config.php :
+To **enable APCU**, add this line to your config.php :

 ```
   'memcache.local' => '\OC\Memcache\APCu',
 ```

+#### How do I update?
+Just pull the newer image, and recreate the container.

 #### Docker Compose (example)
 ```
-reverse:
-  ...
-  links:
-    - nextcloud:nextcloud
-  ...

 nextcloud:
   image: wonderfall/nextcloud
   links: